plone/training/README.rst

-If you are having issues, please let us know by opening an issue in our `Issue Tracker <https://github.com/plone/training/issues>`_ or asking a question on our `Community Space <https://community.plone.org>`_.
+If you are having issues, please let us know by opening an issue in our `Issue Tracker <https://github.com/plone/training/issues>`_ or asking a question on our `Community Forum <https://community.plone.org/c/training/46>`_.

 License
 =======

-The project is licensed under the `Creative Commons Attribution 4.0 International License <https://creativecommons.org/licenses/by/4.0/>`_ by the `Plone Foundation <https://plone.org>`_.
+The project is licensed under the GPLv2.

 The landing page